verilator/verilator/docs/guide/simulating.rst

 * Add code to save profiling data in non-human-friendly form to the file specified with :vlopt:`+verilator+prof+threads+file+\<filename\>`.

+* Add code to save profiling data for thread profile-guided optimization.
+See :ref:`Thread PGO`.

 The :command:`verilator_gantt` program may then be run to transform the saved profiling file into a nicer visual format and produce some related statistics.